-This is to certify that in accordance with the Permanent Registration Law of West Virginia
+This is to certify that in accordance with the Permanent Registration Law of West Virginia No.

-(First Name) (Middle N Jame) (Last Name)
+(First Name) (Middle I Name) (Last Name)

-Į. (No. and Street or R.F.D.
+Y (No. and Street or R.F.D.
 No.) (City) (Precinct)

 COUNTY has been duly registered this day of , 20

-Registrar (Clerk " or Deputy " sign above if re egistration is by either)
+Registrar (Clerk " or Deputy " sig n above if r egistration is by either)

 Registrar

 OATH OF

-Ν THE AMERICA MOUNTAINEER AN LEGION
+AN LEGION R BOYS STATE

 COUN TY OF , to wit:

-the Co nstitution of the United States, at I will honestly and faithfully the Constitution perform the duti of The Americ can Legion Mountaineer I Boys State
+the Co onstitution on he duties in of The American Legion Mountaineer Boys under the provisions of lav State, a

-skill ar ffice) to the best of my
+skill ar d judgment. (office 10 ti e best of my

-Takes, subscribed and sworn to before me, this day of , 20
+Takes, subscribed and sworn to before me, day of , 20

 Notary Public

-My coi mmission expries day of .
-20
+My con mmission expries day of , 20